anishst/Learn/CloudComputing/AWS/aws_notes.md

         - Proximity to your customers
         - Available services within a Region
         - Pricing
+    - Both Amazon EC2 and Amazon S3 are managed at a regional level.
 - availablity zones
     - clusters of data centers / min 2 AZ in a region
     - isolated from other zones